 On to a couple of splendid musical finales: Tom Ward cranked out a Manchester rave classic using some nifty equipment, in character, while Adam Larter's bonkers hour concluded with a popular sitcom theme sung over an indie-rock classic - which worked remarkably well.

-Music was notably absent in the last week of Phil Nichol and Kirsty Newton's new cabaret concept The Asylum though.
+Music was notably absent in the last week of Phil Nichol and Kirsty Newton's new cabaret concept Loonatics At The Asylum though.
 Their late-night show was turfed out of the great Monkey Barrel venue due to council action in regards to the noise.
 Newton explained at the time: "Apparently we are just too loud."

 It's traditional for a fire alarm to go off at some point during the festival to disrupt proceedings.
 This year it was the turn of the Pleasance bells to sound out, resulting in a mass evacuation of many shows.
 As documented on Twitter, that didn't stop Tom Allen though...